google/knative-gcp/docs/install/install-knative-gcp.md

 information about Workload Identity, please see [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

-**_Note_**: Before applying initialization scripts, make sure your default zone is set to be the same as your current cluster.
+**_Note_**: Before applying initialization scripts, make sure:
+1. Your default zone is set to be the same as your current cluster.
 You may use `gcloud container clusters describe $CLUSTER_NAME` to get zone and apply `gcloud config set compute/zone $ZONE` to set it.
+1. Your gcloud `CLI` are up to date.
+You may use `gcloud components update` to update it.

 **_Note_**: Both scripts will have a step to create a Google Cloud Service Account `cloud-run-events`.
 Ignore the error message if you already had this